I want you to consider the colors of redemption. By that I mean faith makes you a canvas upon which the Redeemer can paint the beauty of his grace.

 Nicodemus came under the cover of darkness, yet his name—and more importantly, the words that he heard—shine as a bright light down through the generations by all who believe.

-Isn’t it amazing what God can do with a little faith at night?
+Isn’t it amazing how God can paint with the colors of redemption, what God can do with a little faith at night?

-This resource is from Paul Tripp Ministries.
+This article on the colors of redemption originally appeared at Paul Tripp Ministries.
 For additional resources, visit www.paultripp.com.
 Used with permission.